 All-season tires are broken down into several categories, depending on their blend of performance and traction: standard, grand touring, high performance and ultra-high performance.
-Basic all-season tires traditionally carry S- and T-speed ratings, which is fitting for sedans and minivans.
-"But today there is a growing trend that even basic passenger tires carry at least an H-speed rating to match up to what the vehicle manufacturer used as Original Equipment (OE) at the factory," say the experts at TireRack.com.
-"These higher speed rated tires also tend to bring along premium attributes through more advanced tread designs, high-tech tread compounds, and sophisticated internal construction."
+Basic all-season tires traditionally carry S- and T-speed ratings, which can be appropriate for sedans and minivans.
+However, looking for a tire with a higher speed rating might be advisable for even those types of vehicles.
+But experts note a growing trend for even passenger tires to have at least an H-speed rating.
+These tend to be better tires in general, with more advanced tread designs and compounds, helping even standard vehicles to maximize ride performance.

 With "very good ultimate traction," experts with TireRack.com say, the Goodyear Assurance TripleTred All-Season (Est. $140) is a "capable tire for drivers who put a priority on traction."
 It maintains superb grip in wet and dry weather, but doesn't manage snow and ice well.
-While tread life and warranty are outstanding, the Assurance TripleTred trades in some comfort for performance -- owners say its ride isn't as smooth or as quiet as all-season tires like the Michelin Primacy MXV4 or Pirelli Cinturato P7.
+While tread life and warranty are outstanding, the Assurance TripleTred trades in some comfort for performance -- owners say its ride isn't as smooth or as quiet as comparable all-season tires like the Michelin Primacy MXV4 or Pirelli Cinturato P7.

 Elsewhere in this report: